ComputeCanada/DC-shell_automation/README-HSS.md

 >**Question:** What will the *-n* flag do when run with **cat**?

 >**Answer:** Prints the line numbers for each line in each file.
->
->Note that it appears that the -n flag does not funciton with MobaXterm.

-Chances are that this looks terrible on your screen, making it a real challenge to see what's there.
+Chances are that this will overflow your screen, making it a real challenge to see what's inside.
 Instead of `cat` we can use a special command just for looking at the top of files:

 	$ head -n EPLABB.csv
 	Branch ID,Branch Name,Number of Holds,Title,Author,As of Date,Web URL